 “I support a tax revolution as our present system patently violates our most basic rights; while revealing itself as antithetical to growth and a monumental waste of time, effort, and money.”

-Philip D. Schlosser is an economic policy analyst specializing in monetary and fiscal policy issues.
-Phil served as a Tax Policy Analyst with the Mackinac Center for Public Policy, and the American Legislative Exchange Council; home of supply-side icons Jonathan Williams, Art Laffer, and Stephen Moore.
+Philip D. Schlosser is an economist specializing in monetary and fiscal policy issues.
+Phil served as a Tax Policy Analyst with the Mackinac Center for Public Policy, and the American Legislative Exchange Council; home of supply-side icons Art Laffer, and Stephen Moore.
 Phil’s work has been published with the Mackinac Center for Public Policy, Michigan Capitol Confidential, Institute for Justice, Northwood University Press, American Legislative Exchange Council, Tax Analysts Magazine and more; and has collaborated with such names as Phil Magness, Vincent Geloso, and Jonathan Williams.
 His current work — which challenges Thomas Piketty’s infamous, yet deeply flawed “U-curve of inequality” — is presently in queue with a notable journal.
 Phil holds a Bachelors degree in Economics from Northwood University, and a Masters degree in Economics from the University of Detroit Mercy.
 He acts as a Fellow with the Charles Koch Institute, Scholar with the McNair Center, and was the recipient of the prestigious Ludwig von Mises Award in Economics.

 “I support a tax revolution…”

 Anita MonCrief is a Senior Trainer and Curriculum Manger for Americans for Prosperity Foundation’s Grassroots Leadership Academy.
 She has over seventeen years of grassroots advocacy and issue-based community organizing experience and has collaborated with numerous organizations.